 Is It Legal To Bet On The PCCL?

 Of all the recommended online betting sites listed in this guide, each accepts Filipino players aged 18 and up.
-Because of their offshore regulation in their own home countries, Filipinos may use these sites without fear of legal prosecution.
+Because of their offshore regulation in their own home countries, Filipinos may use these sites without fear of breaking any Philippine gambling laws.

-Best Sites For Betting On The Philippine Collegiate Champions League
+Best Sites For Betting On The 2022 PCCL

 When the odds are finally announced, the following sites can provide bettors with the best PCCL betting action.

-As of right now, the 2020 PCCL odds are not yet available.
-When they are released, however, this page will be updated accordingly.
-Be sure to check back periodically for changes.
+As of right now, the 2022 PCCL odds are not yet available, as the start date for the new PCCL season hasn’t been announced.
+When the 2022 PCCL schedule is finally released, however, this page will be updated accordingly.
+Be sure to check back periodically for any changes.

 Important Dates For The PCCL Tournament